wizardsardine/liana/README.md

 Head to the [release page](https://github.com/wizardsardine/liana/releases) and download the right executable for your platform.
-If you are not sure what is the "right" executable for your platform, choose `liana-1.0.exe` if you are on Windows, `Liana.zip` if you are on MacOS and `liana-1.0-x86_64-linux-gnu.tar.gz` if you are on Linux.
+If you are not sure what is the "right" executable for your platform,
+choose:
+- `Liana.zip` if you are on MacOS,
+- `liana-1.0.exe` if you are on Windows,
+- `liana-1.0-x86_64-linux-gnu.tar.gz` if you are on Linux.
+Note you may have to compile the software yourself if you are on Linux.
+See the [section below](#a-note-on-linux-binaries-and-glibc-version).

 For every file available on the release page, there is an accompanying `.asc` file with the same name.
 This is a GPG signature made with Antoine Poinsot's key: